bseltz-cohesity/scripts/sql/restoreSQL/README.md

 * -ldfFolder: Location to place the log files (defaults to same as mdfFolder)
 * -ndfFolder: Location to place the secondary files (defaults to same as ndfFolder)
 * -ndfFolders: Locations to place various ndf files (see below)

+## Point in Time Parameters

 * -logTime: Point in time to replay the logs to during the restore (e.g. '2019-04-10 22:31:05')
 * -latest: Replay the logs to the latest log backup date
 * -noStop: Replay the logs to the last transaction available
 * -captureTailLogs: Replay logs that haven't been backed up yet (only applies when overwriting original database)

-* -wait: Wait for the restore to complete and report end status (e.g. kSuccess)
-* -overwrite: Overwrites an existing database (default is no overwrite)
+## Restore Options

 * -keepCdc: Keep change data capture during restore (default is false)
+* -withClause: VDI with clause e.g. `-withClause "WITH BUFFERCOUNT = 256,MAXTRANSFERSIZE = 4194304"`
 * -noRecovery: Restore the DB with NORECOVER option (default is to recover)
 * -resume: Resume recovery of previously restored database (left in NORECOVERY mode)
+* -update: short hand for -resume -noRecovery -latest

+## Other Parameters

+* -wait: Wait for the restore to complete and report end status (e.g. kSuccess)
 * -progress: display percent complete
-* -helios: use on-prem helios
-* -update: short hand for -resume -noRecovery -latest
 * -sleepTimeSecs: sleep between status queries (default is 30 seconds)
-* -withClause: VDI with clause e.g. `-withClause "WITH BUFFERCOUNT = 256,MAXTRANSFERSIZE = 4194304"`

 ## Always On Availability Groups